Artsy Craftsy Mom

 Sharing is caring!

 Corrugated cardboard adds a lovely texture to crafts, like in these 3D Corrugated Sheet Quilled Flowers.
-I love to use craft materials in a way that is different from what its intended purpose is.
+I love to use craft materials in a way that is different from what their intended purpose is.
 So when I saw that the latest kit from Itsy Bitsy contained Corrugated sheets in lovely colors, I decided not to make a collage and instead made some large 3D Corrugated sheet Quilled Flowers.
 The idea behind that was simple.
 Whenever we visited the Itsy Bitsy Store in HSR, my daughter used to love the quilled flowers on display there.
 Quilling, however, was a little tough for my 6-year-old to handle.
 So I thought why not use corrugated sheets instead.

 3D Corrugated Sheet Quilled Flowers